beaukinstler/customer-address-transaction-survey/README.md

 Issues
 -------------
-This is a beta version, mostly as a means to capture a veriy specific question set.
+This is a beta version, mostly as a means to capture a very specific question set.

-A more flexible survey model woudl be idea for use by others.
+A more flexible survey model would be idea for use by others.
 Some models have been created with this vision in mind, but not implemented.

 The primary model is the CAT model.